geomatico/npm-tmb/README.md

 #### Options
 ##### path_to_pass_json
 **Optional**
-Default: userHome
+Default: .

-As default the pass.json file will be created in the user home.
+As default the pass.json file will be created in this root folder.
 If you don't want use this directory to save the pass.json file, you must to indicate it with this parameter

 ### Replace pass on file